k-kapp/ShortCppProblems/README.md

 This repository contains various small programming problems solved in C++.
 They are organised as follows

-+ problems on www.hackerrank.com in the folder `hackerrank`
++ Problems on www.hackerrank.com in the folder `hackerrank`
-+ Assignments from postgraduate CS courses.
-Note, the CS course and university is not specified, and the actual assignment number not specified.
-The assignment was also modified, so that it bears no resemblance (at least in terms of keywords) to the original assignment.
-This is to prevent plagiarism, in case the lecturer uses the same assignment for future classes.
++ Small projects inspired by assignments from postgraduate CS courses.
+Note, the CS course and university are not specified, and neither is the actual assignment number.
+Each assignment was also modified heavily (hence the use of the word "inspired"), so that it bears very little resemblance to the original assignment.
+This is obviously to prevent plagiarism, in case the lecturer uses the same assignment for future classes.
++ Other small programs that do not fit into either of the two categories above.